 Spur Valley is located approximately 9 km north of Edgewater.
-It is a small resort community comprised of a nine hole golf course, recreational vehicle park and a residential subdivision.
+Spur Valley is a community comprised of a nine hole golf course, recreational vehicle park and a residential subdivision.

 Edgewater is located approximately 11 km north of Radium Hot Springs and is the largest of the rural communities within the plan area.